MixPath: A Unified Approach for One-shot Neural Architecture Search: MixPath: a unified approach

-\textbf{Vanilla training of multi-path supernet suffers from severe training difficulties}.
+\textbf{Multi-path supernet is very hard to train.\quad}Vanilla training of the multi-path supernet suffers from severe training difficulties.
 We can simply train a multi-path supernet by randomly activating a multi-path model at a single step.
-Here we apply Bernoulli sampling to independently activate or deactivate each operation.
-However, the training process is not stable according to our pilot experiments conducted in MixPath supernet on the ImageNet dataset \cite{deng2009imagenet}, shown by the blue line in Fig.~\ref{fig:supernet_shadow_bn_comparison}.
-As a comparison, in a long term of early epochs, One-Shot \cite{bender2018understanding} supernet fails to learn any useful information to pass onto its submodels.
-Therefore, it's reasonable to assume that \emph{training instability deteriorates the ranking capacity of the supernet.}
+Here we randomly activate or deactivate each operation.
+However, this training process is very unstable according to our pilot experiments conducted with the MixPath supernet on ImageNet \cite{deng2009imagenet}, shown by the blue line in Fig.~\ref{fig:supernet_shadow_bn_comparison} (a).

 What might have caused such a problem?
-Previous works \cite{chu2019fairnas,chu2019scarletnas} have shown that the cosine similarity of features from different operations are similar, and breaking such similarity could cause training instability.
-To verify what happens in our case, we draw the cosine similarity of different features from the trained supernet as shown in the top of Fig.~\ref{fig:cosine}.
-Surprisingly, not only are the features from single-path similar to each other, but so for the multi-path where features get added up.
-It seems that the theory of cosine similarity can't apply here.

-However, we need more than just an orientation measure.
-As the features are high-dimensional vectors, the addition of multiple vectors does not change their angle too much (as they are similar), but it does scale up the magnitude of the vectors (blue arrows in the rightmost column of Fig.\ref{fig:cosine}), which still alters the statistics of features.
-We can further make a bold postulation that \emph{a simple superposition of multiple vectors renders very dynamic statistics, hence it causes training instability.
-Scaling the feature vectors down to the same magnitude would make it stabilized.}
+It has been pointed out that high cosine similarity of features from different operations is important for training stability \cite{chu2019fairnas}.
+To verify the issue, we draw the cosine similarity matrix of different features from our trained supernet in the top row of Fig.~\ref{fig:cosine} (a).
+Surprisingly, not only are the features from single-path similar to each other, but also the multi-path features where they get added up.
+We discover that cosine similarity is limited because it measures the orientation only.
+The addition of high-dimensional feature vectors does not change their angles too much (as they are similar), but their magnitudes get scaled up, see blue arrows in Fig.\ref{fig:cosine} (b).
+We can further make a bold postulation that \emph{a simple superposition of multiple vectors renders very dynamic statistics, hence it causes training instability.} With this motivation in mind, we next scale the feature vectors down to the same magnitude to verify if we can make it stabilized.